9 Steps To Growing Cantaloupe In Containers

-Some claim that the North American cantaloupe is actually a sort of muskmelon rather than a cantaloupe.
-North Americans refer to it like cantaloupe and only a cantaloupe, regardless of whether it is or is not.
+Some claim that the North American cantaloupe is a muskmelon rather than a cantaloupe.
+North Americans refer to it as cantaloupe and only a cantaloupe, regardless of whether it is or is not.

 The rough, reticulated skin of the North American cantaloupe (Cucumis Melo Reticulatus) distinguishes it from the actual cantaloupe, which has a pale yellow shell.
 The rind isn't as tough as the True Cantaloupe's, but the flavours and scents are very close.

-The raised netting becomes more evident as the fruit ripens, and the rind changes colour from greenish to brown, while the flesh remains juicy, orange, and aromatic.
+The raised netting becomes more evident as the fruit ripens, the rind changes colour from greenish to brown while the flesh remains juicy, orange, and aromatic.

 2. European Cantaloupe

-European cantaloupes, also known as Cucumis Melo Cantalupensis, are distinguished by their gray-green and stiff rinds.
+European cantaloupes, called Cucumis Melo Cantalupensis, are distinguished by their gray-green and stiff rinds.
 The rinds are either barely or completely netted.
-There are no spider-web-like crossing patterns on their exteriors, which are smooth light colours with green stripes.
+There are no spider-web-like crossing patterns on their exteriors, which are smooth, light colours with green stripes.
 They have musky, sweet scents and flavours.

 Cantaloupes are believed to have arrived in Europe from Africa or Asia.
 Cantaloupes were mistakenly named after the Italian town of Cantalupo, where they were chosen after coming from their origins.